SD › Tahiti › Pension de la Plage Review

 - Wi-Fi Internet: Free and unlimited throughout the hotel.

-- Parking: Free secure parking inside the grounds, sometimes within metres of the room.
+- Parking: Free secure parking inside the grounds, sometimes within meters of the room.

 - How to Book: Booking.com will have the best rates.